-Current Ministry Location-China
+Current Ministry Location: China

-After working in both the Seminary and Maryknoll Sisters kitchens, it was not surprising that Sister Anne Marie Emdin received her B.S. in Dietetics from Fontbonne College, St. Louis, MO in 1967.
-She did her Dietetics Internship at Milwaukee General Hospital in 1968.
-In 1970, Sister Anne Marie Emdin was assigned to Hong Kong and studied Cantonese for two years.
-Our Lady of Maryknoll Hospital was blessed to have Sister Anne Marie as Dietician and Purchasing Dept. Supervisor for four years, after which she changed positions to Pastoral Ministry and Public Relations in the busy Out Patient Dept. for five more years.
+After working in both the Maryknoll Sisters Purchasing Department and Maryknoll Fathers and Brothers Seminary, Anne Marie received her BA in Home Economics from Fontbonne College, St. Louis, MO. in 1967 and did her Dietetic Internship at Milwaukee County Hospital in 1968.
+After two years of service at Maryknoll, N.Y. she was assigned to Hong Kong.
+In Hong Kong she studied Cantonese for one year and began working at Our Lady of Maryknoll Hospital as a Dietitian.
+She also worked as supervisor of the Purchasing Department.
+When a local Dietitian applied for the position, Sister changed positions in the hospital to Pastoral Ministry and Public Relations in the Out Patient Department for 5 years.